 If you have taken any method acting class, you might have heard about it.
 Scene objective is nothing about what your character is trying to achieve in the scene.

-One thing I have learned in short acting experience, is keep the objective as simple as possible and direct it towards the other character in the scene.
+One thing I have learned in short acting experience is to keep the objective as simple as possible and direct it towards the other character in the scene.

 For instance, your character is on a date in the scene.
 Your scene objective could be to charm the girl.